Blue-A/General-Discord-Bot/README.md

 - DISCORD_GUILD - The ID of your guild.<br/>
 - DISCORD_TOKEN - The ID of your bot.<br/>

+Lastly, install required the dependecies from the requirements.txt.
-Once these are set, you use the command in a terminal: python3 -m bot <br/>
+Once everything else is set, you use the command in a terminal: python3 -m bot <br/>
 If this is conducted within an IDE, just execute the bot.py file.